Ozempic and Wegovy Price Drop 2027: What It Means for Patients

 Who benefits most from the 2027 price cut?

 You do not have to wait until January 2027 to reduce your cost.
-Several options are available today:
+Several options are available today.

 NovoCare Pharmacy (Novo Nordisk direct)

-Hims & Hers and other telehealth platforms
+Hims & Hers and major telehealth platforms

 Insurance prior authorisation